iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 Let's take a look at some of the interesting ones.

 ## Let's begin ##

+{% single_image path: assets/images/how-to-plan-a-garden/base-map.png alt: "Map of our lot", caption: "Here's a simple map of our lot with house, garage, driveway, and sidewalks marked." %}

 The early part of the planning process was turning the dreams I had floating around in my head into concrete goals, large and small: